JasonSilvestri/JsxWebApi/README.md

 4. **Add Frontend Projects**:
    - Add separate projects and solutions for AngularJS, Vue, ReactJS, and Blazor.
 We will initially choose the appropriate project templates provided by Visual Studio.
-   - For AngularJS, Vue, and ReactJS, we will consider creating separate ASP.NET Core Web Application projects and choosing the respective frontend frameworks (Angular, Vue.js, React.js) during project creation.
+   - For AngularJS, Vue, and ReactJS, we will consider creating separate ASP.NET Core Web Application projects and choosing the respective frontend frameworks (i.e., _Angular_, _Vue.js_, _React.js_) during project creation.
    - For Blazor, we will create a Blazor WebAssembly or Blazor Server project, depending on your preference.
 If I have bandwidth, I may also create a Blazor Hybrid Project, which is relatively new to the scene.

 5. **Setup Communication**:
-   - Each frontend project (AngularJS, Vue, ReactJS, Blazor) will make HTTP requests to the Web API project to fetch data or perform operations.
+   - Each frontend project (_AngularJS_, _Vue_, _ReactJS_, _Blazor_, etc.) will make HTTP requests to the Web API project to fetch data or perform operations.
 For the first iteration of data, we will use some static weather data.

 6. **Configure Routes**:
    - We will define appropriate routes in our Web API project to handle incoming requests from the frontend projects.